kubeflow/community/proposals/configurable_tooling.md

    1. Runs in a container that includes requisite tooling and dependencies ks, kubeclt, kubeless, python2.7|python3.6

 ## Design
 A data scientist's CLI is a flexible set of commands that are executed against a cluster of DL components.
-Within kubeflow, this set of components will vary and is configurable using `ks` environments that are parameterized.
+Within kubeflow, this set of components will vary and will likely be configurable using `ks` environments that are parameterized.
 A static CLI can not accommodate a configurable set of runtime components found in kubeflow, of which many may be provided by open source contributors.
 The kubeflow component design mandates a matching CLI design where subcommands can be provided by component authors or contributors that, for example, pair a subcommand with a component.
-Subcommands may require specific runtime contexts and are best met by executing subcommands as serverless Functions.
-This creates a CLI ecosystem where specific functionalities not possible within a fixed CLI deliverable are possible.
+For example adding the pytorch component should also add a pytorch CLI perhaps parameterized by where the user is running it (minikube, gce, azure, ...).
+Subcommands will require specific runtime contexts and are best met by executing subcommands as serverless Functions.
+This design enables a CLI ecosystem where specific functionalities not possible within a fixed CLI deliverable are possible.

 ### Implementation
 1. Create a base container that includes needed tools `ks, kubectl, python2.7, python3.6`